sudols/dotfiles/README.md

 some desktop configs...

-> Do note: This contains a lot of outdated config that may not correctly with recent software versions ( as old as 3 years ).
+> Do note: This contains a lot of outdated config that may not work correctly with recent software versions ( as old as 3 years ).
 I will be updating this repo over time.

 # Information